bunnyhawk/rhigdon-blog/src/posts/operational-excellence-part-1.md

 ## Incident Prioritization: Bucketing Incidents

 Defining what’s critical for your product and customer needs is a crucial first step in effective incident management.
-Questions to consider include: Do you have Service Level Agreements (SLAs) defined?
+Questions to consider include: Do you have SLA defined?
 Could more monitoring and alarms of your product's uptime be valuable?

 It's also important to prioritize the critical services and features to your product.
 For instance, the downtime of a review platform might not be significant enough to page an engineer at night, but a failing payment system certainly would be.

-### Criticality
+### Example of a potential Priority Matrix
 | Priority | Scope |
 | --- | --- |
 | P1 (Highest) | • “All hands on deck.”<br>• More than one customer/stakeholder is impacted.<br>• Business-critical functionality blocked. |